SKevo18/mh_mods/mods/mhk_4/no_rubberbanding/README.md

 # No Rubber-Banding for Moorhuhn Kart 4

-> Removes rubber-banding of AI opponents in Moorhuhn Kart 4.
+> Removes speedmaps for AI opponents in Moorhuhn Kart 4, effectively removing rubber-banding.

 ## Installation instructions